aaronstevens/aaronstevens.github.io/03-current-and-past-projects.md

 ### Home Theater PC

-In 2011, I set out to spec and build a cost-effective system for watching media with hardware acceleration.
-My previous setup involved using a 10m HDMI cable from the PC to TV and extending the displays, but this wasn't very convenient as I always had to get out of the sofa to access the keyboard on the PC to pause/rewind or adjust subtitle sync.
+In 2011, I set out to spec and build a cost-effective system for watching media using hardware acceleration.
+My previous setup involved using a 10m HDMI cable from the PC to the television and extending the displays, but this wasn't very convenient as I always had to get out of the sofa to access the keyboard on the PC to pause/rewind or adjust subtitle sync.

 I initally planned on an Intel Sandy Bridge i3 build and making use of the onboard HD graphics which would have been sufficient for 1080p playback, but I later added a discrete graphics card due to an unfixable 24hz refresh rate bug on the Sandy Bridge architecture - which was causing a slight playback hitch every ~50 seconds on 23.976fps content.

-I also had the idea of using it as a NAS of sorts, so I added a 2TB drive in there and had SyncBack mirror the latest changes from my PC daily at 6pm over a gigabit link.
+I also had the idea of using it as a backup location, so I added a 2TB drive in there and had SyncBack mirror the latest changes from my PC daily at 6pm over a gigabit link.
 It's always a good idea to have a backup!

 ---